 Car park owner retains claim form

 The claim form should be retained by the car park owner.

-The claim form can be provided to us when requested, in order to validate the car park owner's claims for an exemption.
+The claim form can be provided to us, when requested, in order to validate the car park owner's claim for an exemption.